IBM/eventing-openliberty-blockchain/README.md

     ![](images/gifs/viewtransactiondata.gif)

-    Fill out the example schema with your own cars and see the updated car.
+    Fill out the example schema with your own cars and see the event.

 1. Navigate to **GET /System/Resources/Events Returns events**.